en

 Tarumi Hongu Shrine main hall

 Tarumi Hongu Shrine is a little-noticed Shinto shrine and also a great lookout spot from which you can see Tokoname City from above.
-This shrine is a little away from the path, so if you don’t look for it carefully you might overlook it.
+This shrine is a bit away from the main path, so if you don’t look for it carefully, you might miss it.

 Tarumi Hongu Shrine (樽水本宮神社)